jacobschellenberg/FFXI-EdenXI-MacOSInstallationGuide/README.md

 Verify your folder structure has `Eden` at the root of C:\
 ![](_attachments/Pastedimage20240530113152.png)
 ### 6. Whisky/EdenXI Pins Setup
-> [!info] Note: If you see Ashita pinned, right click and Unpin it.
+> Note: If you see Ashita pinned, right click and Unpin it.
 ![](_attachments/Pastedimage20240530102249.png)

 1. Create `Config` Pin